 Which brings me nicely onto point five.

-5. Don’t use the hotel room safe
+5. Don’t rely on the hotel room safe

 OK, so the room safes are better than under the pillow, but first of all, check a few things.